differential-network-analysis/dnaici/demo/README.md

 **Format**:

 ```
-chr1	56998	1	0.5	55	chr20	18342794	1	54
+chr18	27971	1	0.5	44	chr13	25318728	0	38
-chr1	57001	1	0.5	54	chr5	71005979	1	55
+chr18	33411	0	0.5	35	chr18	20874150	0	44
 ...
 ```

-**Description**: Hi-C raw data in MCF7 cells with zero hour and one hour of E2 treated, as well as tamoxifen-resistant MCF7TR cells.
+**Description**: Hi-C raw data in MCF7 cells and tamoxifen-resistant MCF7TR cells.
 Each row of it represents a inter- or intra- chromosomal interaction.
-The data were obtained from publication [[2]](https://www.nature.com/articles/s41467-019-09320-9).
+The data were obtained from Ref [[2]](https://www.nature.com/articles/s41467-019-09320-9).

 **Usage**: Hi-C raw data are the input to the module `DNAICI.preprocess_hic_tag2homer()`.
-Software HOMER is needed to to filter and reorganize significant intra-chromosomal Hi-C interactions [[3]](https://www.cell.com/molecular-cell/pdf/S1097-2765(10)00366-7.pdf).
+Software HOMER from Ref [[3]](https://www.cell.com/molecular-cell/pdf/S1097-2765(10)00366-7.pdf) is needed to filter and reorganize significant intra-chromosomal Hi-C interactions.

-**Note**: folders 't0' and 'untreated' include Hi-C data with zero hour E2 treated in MCF7 cells, 't1' contains one hour E2 treated Hi-C data in MCF7 cells, 'tamr' represents Hi-C data in tamoxifen-resistant MCF7TR cells.
+> **Note**: folders 'untreated' and 'tamr' include Hi-C data in untreated MCF7 cells and tamoxifen-resistant MCF7TR cells.

 ## Gene expresion